-Anwar Ibrahim: Malaysia's jailed leader-in-waiting
+Anwar Ibrahim: Malaysia's leader-in-waiting

 In 1993 he became Mr Mahathir's deputy and was widely expected to succeed him, but tensions grew between the two men, particularly over issues like corruption and the economy.

-In September 1998, Anwar was sacked and led public protests against Mr Mahathir.
+In September 1998, Mr Anwar was sacked and led public protests against Mr Mahathir.
 He was arrested and eventually charged with sodomy and corruption.

 The trial which followed led to a six-year jail term for corruption and sparked further huge street protests.